rahul38888/Modeling-Tool/README.md

 Now a new window will appear which will containt various inputs.
 You can change how object should look like by changing them.

+#####12 NEW/OPEN/SAVE/EXIT
+These options can be access by Right Click > File
+a.
+New -> Set the Modeling Tool to set to its initial state.
+All the progress will be lost.
+b.
+Open -> The Modeling tool can open specific kind of files to re-create the saved sceene. ".3d" extention files.
+c.
+Save -> The Modeling tool allows user to save the created seene and access it in the future in ".3d" extention files.
+d.
+Exit -> Make Modeling Tool terminate the present session.
+All the progress will be lost.

 #####12 HELP and OBJECT DISPLAY MODES
 ONSCREEN HELP : F1